top of page

 LEARNING ABOUT EACH OTHER THROUGH MUSIC

-How do we genuinely learn about each other in an information-saturated world that is riddled with online egos, fake news and a thousand-and-one distractions?
-One song at a time.
 We're fortunate today because we can listen to music from anywhere, any country, any culture, any community, and connect with people - and if we're especially lucky, we can usher something special in to our own musical spaces.
-What I love about World Fusions is that when those two world views meet - something like musical magic comes out.
+What I love about World Fusion is that when two world views meet - something like musical magic comes out.

 CONNECTION